bigmlcom/sensenet/README.md

   allows lightweight prediction on mobile devices.

 - `tfjs` exports the model to the format read by Tensorflow JS to do predictions in the browser and server-side in node.js.
+The library needed to do this export, `tensorflowjs`, is not available in all architectures, so this feature may not always work.

 - `smbundle` exports the model to a (proprietary) lightweight wrapper around the TensorFlow SavedModel format.
 The generated file is a